golivecosmos/llm-react-node-app-template/README.md

      </a>
 </p>

-## What is an LLM React Node App Javascript Template?
+## What is this template?

 This template is an example project for a simple Large Language Model (LLM) application built on top of React and Node.
-This template was built on top of [the React template app from nano-react-app](https://github.com/nano-react-app/template-js) and updated with a Node server that uses [LangChain.js](https://github.com/hwchase17/langchainjs) to connect to supported large language models, e.g. OpenAI and Hugging Face.
+This template was built on top of [the React template app from nano-react-app](https://github.com/nano-react-app/template-js) and updated with a Node server that uses [HuggingFace.js](https://github.com/huggingface/huggingface.js) and [LangChain.js](https://github.com/hwchase17/langchainjs) to connect to supported large language models.
 Use this template to easily build and run an LLM app, like the screenshot below:

 ![screenshot of LLM react app](./examples/llm-react-app.webp)